filecoin-project/fvm-docs/docs/index.md

 ## Use cases

 Here are some use cases that are possible with the FVM.
 With centralized data centers, a lot of these use cases were incredibly hard, if not impossible.
-With decentralization and programmability, they're limitless.
+With decentralization and programmability, the potential is limitless.

 ### Layer 2: data layer commitments

 When transactions occur on the Filecoin blockchain, they result in a change of state.
 Content of a dataset at one instant in time is added or removed to result in a new state.
-For example, FIL is removed from one actor and added to another, or a a message is sent from one actor to another.
+For example, FIL is removed from one actor and added to another, a message is sent from one actor to another, or a commitment between a provider and a client is confirmed.

 The introduction of smart contracts enables access to off-chain data to fuel these state changes.

 - Layer 0 is our storage and retrieval layer
 - Layer 1 is our on-chain, state layer